 He continued to hold his federal law enforcement position, as well as the marshal’s appointment.
 However, it wouldn’t be for long, as elections were held just two weeks later for the “open” marshal slot.
 Virgil was narrowly defeated by Ben Sippy.

-Later that year, on October 26th, Tombstone and the Earps would become famous for the well publicized Gunfight at the O.K.
+Later that year, on October 26th, Tombstone and the Earps would become famous for the well-publicized Gunfight at the O.K.
 Corral.
-When Virgil, temporarily deputizing brothers, Wyatt and Morgan, and Doc Holliday, went to disarm the McLaurys and Billy Clanton, all hell broke loose resulting in the most famous gunfight of the Old West.
+When Virgil, temporarily deputizing brothers, Wyatt and Morgan, and Doc Holliday went to disarm the McLaurys and Billy Clanton, all hell broke loose resulting in the most famous gunfight of the Old West.
 The affair made Wyatt a legend, but it was actually Virgil who was the most experienced.
 Up to that point, Wyatt had only been in one gunfight, Morgan in none, while Virgil had years of lawman experience plus that of the Civil War.
-When the smoke cleared, Frank and Tom McLaury and Billy Clanton were dead.
+When the smoke cleared, Frank and Tom McLaury along with Billy Clanton were dead.
 Virgil Earp took a shot to the leg and Morgan suffered a shoulder wound.

 Over the next few months, the Earps struggled to retain control over Tombstone, as word was spreading that the Cowboy faction would take their revenge on the Earps for the killings.
 For safety, Virgil moved to the Cosmopolitan Hotel.
 A couple of months later, on December 28th, when Virgil was walking from the Oriental Saloon to the hotel, he was ambushed.
 Shots were fired from the second story of a building across Allen Street, hitting the Crystal Palace Saloon and the Eagle Brewery, breaking windows and narrowly missing customers.
 Virgil was hit in the back and left arm by buckshot.
 Though his arm would be permanently crippled, he would survive.
 The shooters were never positively identified.
 Though Ike Clanton’s hat was found at the shooting site, one of his friends gave him an alibi and no arrests were made.